hirusha-adi/hirusha/docs/windows/index.md

 :::

 :::caution PIRACY WARNING
 Some of the websites mentioned may contain pirated content, and I strongly discourage anyone from downloading or using such material.
 Respect for intellectual property rights and legal usage of content is essential.
-This is for educational purposes only
+This is for educational purposes only.
 :::